Sylius/InvoicingPlugin/UPGRADE-2.0.md

+# UPGRADE FROM 2.0.2 TO 2.0.3

+## Changes

+1. Added support for configurable invoice sequence scoping via the SYLIUS_INVOICING_SEQUENCE_SCOPE environment variable:

+- monthly: resets invoice numbering each month
+- annually: resets invoice numbering each year
+- global or unset (default): uses a single global sequence (as previously)

+## Deprecations

+1. Not passing the $scope argument (of type InvoiceSequenceScopeEnum) to the constructor of SequentialInvoiceNumberGenerator is deprecated and will be required starting from version 3.0.

 # UPGRADE FROM 1.X TO 2.0

 1. Support for Sylius 2.0 has been added, it is now the recommended Sylius version to use with InvoicingPlugin.